Do Olives Go Bad? How Long Do Olives Last? (updated 2023)

 Do Olives Go Bad?

-While they can last a long time thanks to brining, they do have a tendency to go bad.
+While they can last a long time thanks to bringing them, they do have a tendency to go bad.
 This can happen from improper food storage techniques and poor hygiene practices.

 When olives go bad, they develop a sour or foul odor.
 They can also develop mold.
 A good indication that olives are beyond salvation or consumption is when the lid of the jar has taken on a slightly rounded shape rather than staying flat throughout.